ericoporto/ags-manual-wiki/EditorView.md

 ![](https://user-images.githubusercontent.com/22618469/56131071-cc56ae80-5f86-11e9-9416-beda664b028f.png)

-When you rightclick on a single frame in a loop you get some options someone has to explain now and some I wish someon told me about like Flip All Frames...
+When you rightclick on a single frame in a loop you get the following options I wish someon told me about before like Flip All Frames...

+_Flip frame_

+_Delete frame_

+_Insert frame before this_

+_Insert frame after this_

+_Cut loop_

+_Copy loop_

+_Paste over this loop_

+_Paste over this loop flipped_

+_Flip all frames in loop_

+_Add all sprites from folder_

 ### Show Preview